subquery/subql/docs/tutorials_examples/debug-projects.md

 ## Chrome devtools

-Open up Chrom devtools and navigate to the Sources tab.
+Open up Chrome DevTools and navigate to the Sources tab.
 Note that clicking on the green icon will open up a new window.

 ![node inspect](/assets/img/node_inspect.png)